The Ghosts of Watt O'Hugh

 Please e-mail me your questions at Steven@Watt-OHugh.com, and I will answer them in this space when I get a chance.
 Also, please let me know how you like the book and what you’d like to see in future books!

-A: I might have written ten books instead, but I decided to put everything that I love into this one book.
+A: I might have written ten books instead, but I decided to put everything that I love into this one series.
 If I could have made it a musical too, maybe I would have.

 A: It’s been gratifying.
 I always thought that if we could get Watt O’Hugh out into the world, he would catch on.